 * Gospel Songwriting - I accepted Jesus Christ as my Lord and Saviour on March 28, 1978, during a ''revival'' meeting with Evangelist Rick Ingle...who was at one time, a ghetto gang leader in the streets of Philadelphia, Pennsylvania.
 The next day, I had all four wisdom teeth removed...talk about a baptism by fire!!
 However, the decision to accept Christ was the SMARTEST one that I had ever made in my life...and it can be for you as well.

-I've been writing Gospel Poetry...some put to music...for nearly 40 years; and did free mini concerts at area churches from time to time, when health and schedule permitted.
+I've been writing Gospel Poetry...some put to music...for over 40 years; and did free mini concerts at area churches from time to time, when health and schedule permitted...but, that's no longer the case.
 My Gospel Poetry collection, with over 450 poems (mostly sacred, and some secular), is online; be sure to click on the Get A Free Gift link...you'll be Eternally Grateful for what it has, if you accept it.

 * BBS Sysop - I started running a BBS on a Radio Shack 32K Model 100 laptop computer in December, 1990.
 The BBS is continued in loving memory of my late wife and Co-Sysop, Janice E.H.
 Stout, who died on April 27, 2007.
 For more details on what a BBS is, click here.